Gyeong-min-Kim/FastKRR-supplementary/supplement_materials/README.md

 # Supplemental Materials

-This folder contains `.RData` files that were generated on our reference machine and are used to compile the manuscript exactly as submitted.
+This folder contains `.RData` files that were generated on our reference computation machine and are used to compile the manuscript exactly as submitted.
-They ensure that all tables and figures in the paper reproduce bit-for-bit without rerunning the full replication code.
+They ensure that all tables in the paper reproduce bit-for-bit without rerunning the full replication code.

 - These files correspond to intermediate results from the numerical